Chefs Notes

 Serving the Four-Cheese Mac and Cheese

-Take the make and cheese out of the oven and let it rest for 10 minutes before serving.
-The finished mac and cheese should be stable enough to be cut with a knife and stand up on its own but should still be cream and gooey.
-Delicious!
+Take the mac and cheese out of the oven and let it rest for 10 minutes before serving.
+The finished mac and cheese should be stable enough to be cut with a knife and stand up on its own but should still be creamy and gooey.

 Decadent Four-Cheese Mac and Cheese